Amazon Prime Day 2025: Dates and best early deals

 Exclusive to Amazon Prime subscribers, prices will be slashed across third-party brands like Shark, CeraVe, Elemis and Dyson.
 There will also be offers on Amazon’s own devices – think Kindles, Echo Dot smart speakers and Fire tablets.

-In previous years, we’ve seen plenty of big-ticket products fall to their lowest ever price during the sale, such as the AirPods Pro 2 earbuds, which were reduced to just £179 last year.
+In previous years, we’ve seen plenty of big-ticket products fall to their lowest-ever price, such as the AirPods Pro 2 earbuds, which were reduced to just £179 last year.

-While the sale hasn’t kicked off yet, there are still countless deals at Amazon right now.
-Keep scrolling for all the latest details on the next Prime Day sale and our team’s hand-picked selection of the very best Amazon deals available today.
+While the sale hasn’t kicked off yet, there are still countless deals at Amazon right now, and we’re seeing more and more each day as we get closer to the sale.
+Keep scrolling for all the latest details on the next Prime Day sale and our team’s selection of tried and tested products for the very best Amazon deals available today.

 When is Amazon Prime Day 2025?